opensearch-project/project-website/_posts/2025-06-06-Unlocking-Agentic-AI-experiences-with-OpenSearch.md

 Using the `/tools` command within Q, you can verify that four OpenSearch tools are loaded: `GetShardsTool`, `IndexMappingTool`, `ListIndexTool`, and `SearchIndexTool`.
 Additional OpenSearch tools will be added in future releases to expand the capabilities and functionalities of the system.

-Note that by default, new tools added are not trusted, meaning that Q will ask for confirmation any time it tries to use the tool.
-Optionally, we can trust the tools via `/tools trust <full_tool_name>` or `/tools trustall` to skip the confirmations.
+Note that by default, newly added tools are not trusted, meaning that Q will ask for confirmation any time it tries to use the tool.
+Optionally, you can specify to trust the tools using `/tools trust <full_tool_name>` or `/tools trustall` to skip the confirmations:

 ```bash
 > /tools